sa1am8/tt_Quintagroup/README.md

 ***

-This repository created as Test Task in QuanticGroup Company.
+This repository created as Test Task in Quintagroup Company.
 Executing main file (main.py) makes API requests, that returns in console as grouped information in this order:

 * Information about every task (separated by 2 empty lines), that had been found in